OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 $ ./hprof-conv memory.hprof memory-mat.hprof
 ```

-Eclipse Memory Analyzer Tool (MAT) provides several tools for analyzing the memory dump.
+MAT provides several tools for analyzing the memory dump.
 For example, the _Histogram_ provides an estimate of the number of objects that have been captured from a given type, and the _Thread Overview_ shows processes' threads and stack frames.
 The _Dominator Tree_ provides information about keep-alive dependencies between objects.
 You can use regular expressions to filter the results these tools provide.

 _Object Query Language_ studio is a MAT feature that allows you to query objects from the memory dump with an SQL-like language.
 The tool allows you to transform simple objects by invoking Java methods on them, and it provides an API for building sophisticated tools on top of the MAT.